muzahid-c/tcpdump-QA/README.md

 `tcpdump host 10.10.10.1`

 ## 6. Share the filtering by Source and/or Destination?
-If souce or destination IP is 10.10.10.1 then
-`tcpdump src 10.10.10.1`
+If source or destination IP is 10.10.10.1 then `tcpdump src 10.10.10.1` or
-or
 `tcpdump dst 10.10.10.1`